priyanshux/FPL-Defence-Rotations/README.md

 ### The best way to use this repo would be:

-1. Don't rely just on 'my favourite' options given below in the tables, I would recommend you to go through all the possible options in the final result for each case.
+1. Don't rely just on 'some' good options given below in the tables, I would recommend you to go through all the possible options in the final result for each case.

 2. Pick one/two defenders you HAVE TO get, in most cases (including mine), it's just one - TAA.